 9.10 The 'Safeguarding Improvement Plan' project has been assessed as 'Red' for Issues and Risks, Timeline and for the Overall Status of the project.

-Fuller details are provided in the table beneath, and in the Appendix E.
+Fuller details are provided in the table beneath.

 Project Manager / Sponsor assessed status of Gold Projects as at: 30th September 2014